Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

 We now wish to compare the categories $\Om(\T_0)_{dg}$ and $\cW(T_0)$, while taking their extra gradings into account.
-Recall: \begin{lem}\cite[Lemma 9.9]{ownpaperalg} $\Om(\T_0)_{dg}$ generates a dg model for $D^b(Coh(\T_0))$. \end{lem} \begin{thm} \cite[Theorem B.(ii)]{lekpol} $\cW(T_0)$ is a dg model for $D^b(Coh(\T_0))$.
-Indeed, $tw(\cW(T_0))$ is a dg enhancement of $D^b(Coh(\T_0))$, and one can choose the equivalence so that $L_{gr}$ and $L_{pur}$ (green and purple curves in Figure \ref{figure:handletorus}) correspond to $\widetilde{\Om}_{\T_0}$ and $\Om_x$ respectively.
-Here $\widetilde{\Om}_{\T_0}$ is the push-forward of structure sheaf under normalization map and $\Om_x$ is the structure sheaf of the singular point. \end{thm} Choose suitable generators for $\cW(T_0)$ ($L_{gr}$- the green curve in Figure \ref{figure:handletorus} and the diagonal curve not shown in the picture).
+Recall: \begin{lem}\cite[Lemma 9.9]{ownpaperalg} $\Om(\T_0)_{dg}$ generates a dg model for $D^b(Coh(\T_0))$. \end{lem} \begin{thm} \cite[Theorem B.(ii)]{lekpol} $\cW(T_0)$ is derived equivalent to $Coh(\T_0)$.
+Indeed, $tw(\cW(T_0))$ is an $A_\infty$-enhancement of $D^b(Coh(\T_0))$, and one can choose the equivalence such that $L_{gr}$ and $L_{pur}$ (green and purple curves in Figure \ref{figure:handletorus}) correspond to $\widetilde{\Om}_{\T_0}$ and $\Om_x$ respectively.
+Here, $\widetilde{\Om}_{\T_0}$ is the push-forward of the structure sheaf under normalization map and $\Om_x$ is the structure sheaf of the singular point. \end{thm} Choose suitable generators for $\cW(T_0)$ ($L_{gr}$, i.e. the green curve in Figure \ref{figure:handletorus}, and the diagonal curve not shown in the picture).
 One can rephrase \cite[Theorem B.(ii)]{lekpol} as: \begin{cor} $\Om(\T_0)_{dg}$ and $\cW(T_0)$ are quasi-equivalent $A_\infty$-categories.
-Moreover, under this quasi-equivalence $\widetilde \Om_{\T_0}$ corresponds to $L_{gr}$, $\widetilde \Om_{\T_0}(-1)$ corresponds to the curve that wraps around the torus once (which would be the diagonal curve in Figure \ref{figure:handletorus}), and $\Om_x$-the structure sheaf of the node, as an object of $tw(\Om(\T_0)_{dg})$- corresponds to $L_{pur}$. \end{cor} However, we need the comparison of categories $\Om(\T_0)_{dg}$ and $\cW(T_0)$ as $A_\infty$-categories with extra grading.
-In other words, we need to relate these categories by zigzags of quasi-equivalences which respect extra gradings. \begin{rk} By choosing homotopy transfer data to be of degree $0$, one can construct minimal models with extra grading.
+Moreover, under this quasi-equivalence $\widetilde \Om_{\T_0}$ corresponds to $L_{gr}$, $\widetilde \Om_{\T_0}(-1)$ corresponds to the curve that wraps around the torus once (which would be the diagonal curve in Figure \ref{figure:handletorus}), and $\Om_x$--- the structure sheaf of the node, as an object of $tw(\Om(\T_0)_{dg})$--- corresponds to $L_{pur}$. \end{cor} However, we need the comparison of categories $\Om(\T_0)_{dg}$ and $\cW(T_0)$ as $A_\infty$-categories with extra grading.
+In other words, we need to relate these categories by zigzags of quasi-equivalences which respect extra gradings. \begin{rk} It is well known that the notions of an $A_\infty$-category and a dg category are equivalent over fields of characteristic $0$.
+More precisely, any dg category is an $A_\infty$-category with no higher operations and for any $A_\infty$-category, one can construct a dg category and $A_\infty$-quasi-equivalences between the two.
+Moreover, the $A_\infty$-morphisms from a dg category to another are equivalent to zigzags of dg quasi-equivalences followed by a dg morphism to the target.
+We specify whether we are considering a dg category in the category of dg categories or $A_\infty$-categories. \end{rk} \begin{rk} By choosing homotopy transfer data to be of degree $0$, one can construct minimal models with extra grading.
 Moreover, the constructed quasi-equivalences and homotopies all respect the extra grading as well.
 See \cite{markltransfer} for more about transferring $A_\infty$-structures.
 It is easy to see that such a minimal model is unique up to a gauge equivalence that preserves the extra grading.
-Hence, one can equivalently define the notion of equivalence for extra graded $A_\infty$-categories as the graded quasi-equivalence of their minimal models. \end{rk} It is easy to see the extra gradings on $\Om(\T_0)_{dg}$ and $\cW(T_0)$ match at a cohomological level (up to a minor modification of the quasi-equivalence between them, for instance using symmetries of $\cW(T_0)$).
+Hence, one can equivalently define the notion of equivalence for extra graded $A_\infty$-categories as the graded quasi-equivalence of their minimal models. \end{rk} One can check by hand that the extra gradings on $\Om(\T_0)_{dg}$ and $\cW(T_0)$ match at a cohomological level (up to a minor modification of the quasi-equivalence between them, for instance using symmetries of $\cW(T_0)$).
 However, this does not directly imply that they are equivalent, for the same reason that two gauge equivalent minimal $A_\infty$-structures on a extra graded vector space (i.e. a doubly graded vector space, note that $A_\infty$-maps are of degree $0$ in the second grading) are not necessarily equivalent via a gauge equivalence that respects the grading.